eea-web/eea-web.github.io/index.md

 permalink:  /
 ---
 <h1>About</h1>
-I am a graduate student in Computer Science at Georgia Tech.
+I am a first year Master's student in Computer Science at Georgia Tech.
 I am working at the intersection of few-shot and continual learning with [Zsolt Kira][zsolt].
-Previously, I was an Associate Machine Learning Scientist at [The Wadhwani Institute for Artificial Intelligence][wiai].
+Previously, I was an Associate Machine Learning Scientist at [The Wadhwani Institute for Artificial Intelligence][wiai].<br>

 <div class="row" id="timeline-logos">